contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 ## Printing a binary tree

 The last function to build is a method to print the tree.
-It presented a different kind of challenge that programmers often face and so I'm separating it.
+This presents a different kind of challenge than programmers often face and so I'm separating it.
 To print the binary search tree, I've implemented an approach that requires copying the tree into a different structure.
 Because we have built the ac\_allocator and the ac\_pool, I've decided to use them.
 To demonstrate how they can be useful, I've commented out the free and ac\_pool\_destroy calls.
 Before getting into how to print, let's review the changes to test\_data\_structure.c and data\_structure.h.

 data\_structure.h includes "ac\_pool.h"
 ```c
 #include "ac_pool.h"
 ```

-and node_print takes a pointer to ac_pool_t *pool
+and node\_print takes a pointer to ac\_pool\_t *pool
 ```c
 void node_print(node_t *root);
 ```